-State, it is prohibited for a driver to drive a car with a BAC over 0.08%.
+In New York State, it is prohibited for a driver to drive a car with a BAC over 0.08%.
 If you have driven above the legal BAC limit, you can face serious penalties including jail time, monetary fines and alcohol treatment programs if convicted of DWI.

 What Affects Blood Alcohol Content?

-Important factors that can affect a person's blood alcohol content include:
+Important factors that can affect a person's blood alcohol content:

 - Rate of alcohol consumption